josepfontm/EOVmitigation/README.md

 - PC-Informed Regression: In this publication, we proposed a method that uses the so-called EOV-Sensitive PCs as a surrogate of the Environmental and Operational variables driving the non-stationary behaviour in the DSFs.
 Hence, a regression model using EOV-Sensitive PCs as predictors and remaining PCs as explained variables.
 Previous works have explored the use of natural frequencies as surrogate variables for bridge damage detection [[2]](#2).

 ### References:
+The literature regarding EOV Mitigation is extensive.
+Nonetheless, some examples are presented here for clarity's sake.

 <a id="1">[1]</a>
 A.M.
 Yan, G. Kerschen, P. De Boe and J.C.
 Golinval (2005).
 Structural damage diagnosis under varying environmental conditions - part i: A linear analysis